Pregnancy Loss Q&A with OBGYN Dr. Gleaton

 It's common to experience a range of emotions following pregnancy loss.
 An important element of healing is to allow space for grief.
 Even with early miscarriages, such as a missed miscarriage, a bond has formed, and physical and emotional recovery takes time.
 Acknowledge this and commit to actively participating in your healing.

 Consider counseling with a mental health professional, be selective of those around you, join a miscarriage support group, openly discuss your feelings with entrusted friends and family, and continue those healthy habits implemented when you first learned you were pregnant.

-How long (on average) for HCG to return to 0 after partial molar pregnancy?
+How Long (on average) for HCG to Return to 0 After a Partial Molar Pregnancy?

 This is variable but we expect HCG to disappear by six months after a partial molar pregnancy.

 How Long After Pregnancy Loss Should it Take for My Period to Return?